Updated: 2025/Nov/16

 While bozohttpd distributed with NetBSD has support for HTTP Basic

-Authorization enabled by default, in the portable distribution it is
+Authorization enabled by default, in the portable distribution this

-excluded.
-Compile bozohttpd with "-DDO_HTPASSWD" on the compiler command
+feature is disabled.
+Compile bozohttpd with "-DDO_HTPASSWD" on the

-line to enable this support.
-It may require linking with the crypt
+compiler command line to enable this support.
+This may require linking

 BLOCKLIST SUPPORT